 During treatment, your child’s health care team may ask you to answer questions about your child’s symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if your child are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative care in a separate section of this website.

 Remission and the chance of recurrence

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the disease returning.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the disease returning.
 Understanding the risk of recurrence and the treatment options may help patients and their families feel more prepared if the leukemia does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your child’s doctor will talk about the treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your child’s doctor will talk about the treatment options.
 Treatment usually includes chemotherapy followed by stem cell transplantation.
-However, each child’s treatment is planned based on his or her specific circumstances.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+However, each child’s treatment is planned individually based on his or her specific circumstances.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 For some children, recurrent AML can be cured.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.